itzshubu/second-demo/README.md

 # calculator
-this is my second refository <br> author-:shubham Choudhary
+this is my second repository<br> author-:shubham Choudhary